Are you trying to grow your list through email popup best practices, but struggling to get the results you want?

 Not sure what to offer?
 Here are 9 ideas you can use to increase subscribers on your own site.

-4. Use and Eye-Catching Design
+4. Use an Eye-Catching Design for Your Email Popup

-Your popup has the tough job of meeting two seemingly conflicting ideas at once: it should both blend into your site’s existing design and stand out enough to draw attention.
+Your popup has the tough job of meeting two seemingly conflicting ideas at once: it should both blend into your site’s existing design and stand out enough to draw user’s attention.

 Lightbox popups work really well because you can create a design that stays on brand.
 When the popup appears, the rest of the site fades into the background, leaving the popup as the point of focus.